The Fast of the First Born

 זוּלְכֹל | בְּנֵי יִשְׂרָאֵל לֹא יֶחֱרַץ כֶּלֶב לְשֹׁנוֹ לְמֵאִישׁ וְעַד בְּהֵמָה לְמַעַן תֵּדְעוּן אֲשֶׁר יַפְלֶה יְהֹוָה בֵּין מִצְרַיִם וּבֵין יִשְׂרָאֵל:Exodus 11:4 Moses said, "So said the Lord, At the dividing point of the night, I will go out into the midst of Egypt,The "Firstborn"

 11:5 and every firstborn in the land of Egypt will die, from the firstborn of Pharaoh who sits on his throne to the firstborn of the slave woman who is behind the millstones, and every firstborn animal.

 11:6 And there will be a great cry throughout the entire land of Egypt, such as there never has been and such as there shall never be again.

 Based on the principle that fasting is prohibited on all joyous occasions, when a firstborn Jew attends a religious feast, wedding, etc. he/she is permitted to forego the fast.
-Again, as with everything, it is best to check with your local rabbi for advise when in doubt.
+Again, as with everything, it is best to check with your local or overseeing rabbi for advise when in doubt.

 In many synagogues it is customary to complete the study of a Talmudic Masechta (tractate) and celebrate the siyyum with a festive meal, giving the firstborn the opportunity to waive their fast in order to participate in this mitzvah-feast 2.